Gem City Business College

 In 1892 Musselman had a new building constructed on the corner of 7th and Hampshire Streets.
 Known as the Musselman Building, it was built exclusively to fit the needs of the Gem City Business College.
 A five-story stone and red brick structure in the Richardson Romanesque style, it was trimmed in terra cotta.
 Measuring 88 x 155 feet, it had 30,000 square feet of space and had a capacity of 1200 students.
 It featured steam heat, electric and gas lighting, and private telephone lines

 Apparently, the ground floor was rented for shops, with the college occupying the upper four floors.
-Typing and Shorthand departments along with administrative offices were on the second floor.
-The third floor was the location of the actual banking and business department.
+Typing and Shorthand department along with administrative offices were on the second floor.
+The third floor was the location of the Actual Banking and Business department.
 The floor contained four large banks with desks for merchants.
-The penmanship department, advanced bookkeeping, and a large auditorium were found on the fourth floor.
+The Penmanship department, Advanced Bookkeeping, and a large auditorium were found on the fourth floor.
 The top floor held the beginning bookkeeping classrooms.

-Considered “outmoded,” as a college building, the Musselman Building was sold to the Adams County Farm Bureau in 1953 and had since been razed.
+Considered “outmoded,” as a college building, the Musselman Building was sold to the Adams County Farm Bureau in 1953 and has since been razed.

 Sports